Music for Earthworms

-Music for Earthworms is American hip hop artist Aesop Rock's debut album.
-The album was recorded during summers and other occasions on which Aesop Rock would return home to New York City from college at Boston University.
-It was mostly recorded in a Manhattan studio where Dub-L and Plain Pat were working as interns.
+Music for Earthworms is the debut studio album by American hip hop artist Aesop Rock.
+It is a compilation of tracks recorded during summers and other occasions on which he would return home to New York City from college at Boston University.
+The packaging states "This is not an album.
+It is merely a chance for heads to hear some of the music we've been making."
+The featured material was mostly recorded in a Manhattan studio where Dub-L and Plain Pat were working as interns.
 Although the studio was not typically used as a recording studio, it was equipped with impressive technology for the time, including Digital Audio Tape machines, ADAT machines and CD drives capable of burning discs.
 Aesop Rock's vocals were recorded on an SM58 microphone.